unraveldata-org/snowflake-ci-cd/README.md

 # snowflake-ci-cd
-This is a git repo for internal development of Snowflake CI/CD Integration.
+This Git repository is dedicated to the internal development of the Snowflake CI/CD Integration.